Facts About Compounding

 labeling through dispensing, reviewed and verified by a licensed pharmacist?

 Are the ingredients purchased from FDA-registered suppliers?
-Is the

 - Convenience: Will you have to drive across the